-The Hiddenite Arts & Heritage Center’s Lucas Mansion will be closed on Monday, January 16th in observance of Rev. Dr. Martin Luther King, Jr. Day.
-The Center will reopen for business on Tuesday, January 17th under normal operating hours.
+The Hiddenite Arts & Heritage Center’s Lucas Mansion and Educational Complex will be closed on Monday, May 29, 2017 in observance of Memorial Day.

 In an effort to offer a more descriptive understanding of their role in the arts community, The Hiddenite Center announced this week that the organization has enhanced its brand name and will be known as the Hiddenite Arts & Heritage Center.
 Read More…